isomerpages/ogp-isofluent-write/index.md

           description: ""
           url: /instructions
   - infobar:
-      description: This website is set up exclusively for the survey on copywriting preferences.
+      description: This website is built for the copywriting preferences survey.
 The content provided is for the survey and demonstration purposes only.
       title: Disclaimer
 ---